johnhayn-es/johnhayn-es/index.md

 * Product and service design; building effective and efficient solutions
 * Measuring value; analysing the impact of the changes we make

+You can see all the jobs I've had on [my LinkedIn profile](https://www.linkedin.com/in/johnmahaynes/).

 ### My principles

 I am guided by three personal principles: